MatsRooth/stringtruth/concepts_data/Readme.md

 This directory has data and code from term projects in Fall 2023 Problems in Semantics at Cornell.
-The json files are chatbot benchmarks, including responses from a two or three systems.
+The json files are chatbot benchmarks, including responses from two or three systems.

 * Amy Gong is the author of dorm_ga.json.